sketchplugins/plugin-directory/README.md

 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
 - [Color Variables Migrator](https://github.com/sketch-hq/color-variables-migrator), by Sketch: Migrate your Layers and Styles to use Color Variables
 - [Color Locator](https://github.com/anavarromartin/sketch-color-locator), by Adria Navarro: Find all instances of a HEX color
-- [Color Swatcher](https://github.com/akiersky/color-swatcher), by akiersky: A Sketch plugin to analyze document colors and show the WCAG color contrast value.
 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
 - [ColorVariablesExporter](https://github.com/griffin-stewie/ColorVariablesExporter), by griffin-stewie: Export Color Variables for development